By Mexico specialist Chris

-It's also conveniently close to the main sights, within easy reach of the Zócalo (main square) and the world-class National Anthropological Museum, a multi-storied treasure trove of Pre-Hispanic artefacts.
+It's also conveniently close to the main sights, within easy reach of the Zócalo (main square) and the world-class National Anthropological Museum, a multi-storied treasure trove of Pre-Hispanic artifacts.
 It also runs excellent tours to help visitors get a grasp on the complicated history of Mexico’s many indigenous peoples.

 I recommend soaking up the atmosphere by staying in Las Alcobas, a chic, independent hotel.
 Its 35 tastefully minimalist rooms are decorated with contemporary Mexican artwork and its in-house restaurants promote indigenous recipes and organic produce.

 Take a cookery class in Oaxaca

 A six-hour drive or a short plane ride from Mexico City, the colonial town of Oaxaca is revered both nationally and internationally for its experimental, varied and delectable cuisine.
 It's perhaps best known for perfecting rich mole sauces, one of Mexico's national dishes.
 Oaxaca allegedly invented seven different types of mole.

 Mole recipes are complex, with ingredients including several different types of chili and chocolate, so it's a pretty extravagant dish to learn to cook from scratch.
 You can take a private cookery class in the kitchens of the Casa Oaxaca hotel, in which you'll tackle this culinary challenge under the guidance of a skilled chef.